dymmond/esmerald/docs/middleware/middleware.md

 `BaseAuthMiddleware` is also a protocol that simply enforces the implementation of the `authenticate` method and assigning the result object into a `AuthResult` and make it available on every request.

+### API Reference

+Check out the [API Reference for BasseAuthMiddleware](../references/middleware/baseauth.md) for more details.

 ### Example of a JWT middleware class

 ```python title='/src/middleware/jwt.py'